 Cells are highly organised and dynamic structures.
-In this module we will explore how the architecture of the cell is constructed and how cells interact with each other and their environment.
-Our current knowledge of these vital topics in cell biology will be presented in depth, with a focus on the molecular mechanisms that regulate cell behaviour.
-In addition to establishing basic cellular mechanisms, we will also examine how cells use these mechanisms in complex activities within organisms such as development and key physiological functions in the adult.
+In this module we will explore how the architecture of the cell is constructed and how cells interact with each other and their environment in order to fulfil their myriad roles in animals.

 In addition to lectures there are six journal club sessions in which there will be an interactive discussion of topical references.